Gibberlings3/BG1NPC/README.md

 Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that WeiDU, the tool used to install this mod, cannot access.
 You must install a mod called [DLC Merger](https://github.com/Argent77/A7-DlcMerger/releases/latest) on your SoD installation before you can install this or any other WeiDU-based mod.

 ### Windows
-The BG1NPC Project is packaged and installed with WeiDU and is distributed as a self-extracting archive.
-To install, simply double-click the archive and follow the instructions on screen.

-Alternatively the files can be extracted from the archive using [WinRAR](http://www.rarlab.com/).
-If properly extracted, you should have a "bg1npc" folder and setup-bg1npc.exe in your game folder (the folder which contains the CHITIN.KEY file).
+The BG1NPC Project is packaged and installed with WeiDU.
+To install, extract the mod archive, and copy the "bg1npc" folder and setup-bg1npc.exe to your game folder (the folder which contains the CHITIN.KEY file).
 To install, simply double-click setup-bg1npc.exe and follow the instructions on screen.

-Please run setup-bg1npc in your game folder to reinstall, uninstall or otherwise change components.
+Please run setup-bg1npc.exe in your game folder to reinstall, uninstall or otherwise change components.

 ### macOS
 _If the mod was previously installed, uninstall it before extracting the new version._ The BG1NPC Project is packaged and installed with WeiDU.
-To install, extract the mod archive, then copy of the _contents_ of the folder "OSX-bg1npc-v22.9" into your game folder (the folder which contains the CHITIN.KEY file).
+To install, extract the mod archive, then copy the _contents_ of the folder "OSX-bg1npc-v24" into your game folder (the folder which contains the CHITIN.KEY file).
 If properly extracted, you should have a "bg1npc" folder, setup-bg1npc, and setup-bg1npc.command in your game folder.
 To install, simply double-click **setup-bg1npc.command** and follow the instructions on screen.

 ### Linux
 **For Tutu/BGT installs:** Download the latest version of WeiDU for Linux from weidu.org and extract (at least) the WeiDU, weinstall and tolower executables in a $PATH directory (e.g. /opt/bin).
 Following that, open a terminal, cd to your Tutu/BGT installation directory, run 'tolower' and answer Y to both queries.
 After that, run 'weinstall bg1npc' from your game installation directory to install or uninstall the mod.